 - English (Publication Language)

 This is an extremely versatile ESL game that can be used for a variety of situations, including names, grammar or vocabulary.
 In this, you can use it for prepositions.

 The first student says a sentence, using a preposition about what they see in the classroom.
 For example, “There is a pen ON the desk.”

-The second student repeats this sentence and then adds their own, using a different preposition.
+The second student repeats this sentence from the first student and then adds their own, using a different preposition.
 The game continues until someone can’t do it correctly.
-They sit down and the winner is the last one standing.
+They sit down and the winner is the last one student standing.
 Or, you can end the game with the teacher repeating all the sentences (I usually feign like I’m having trouble and get the students to help me!).

 Learn more about this fun memory game here: The ESL Memory Circle.